AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/RzkdslB.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Dc-1's Private ip address is subject to change at the moment because it's IP address settings is set to Dynamic not Static, To change this go into Dc-1's network settings and click on dc-1449_z1.
+DC-1's private IP address is subject to change at the moment because its IP address settings are set to Dynamic, not Static.
+To change this, go into DC-1's network settings and click on dc-1449_z1.
 </p>
 <br />